-It has been my lifelong ambition to become a Texas Sheriff and I feel compelled by a sense of duty to serve my fellow citizens.
+It has always been my lifelong ambition to become a Texas Sheriff and have always felt compelled by a sense of duty to serve my fellow citizens.
 I have spent my entire professional career in the service of the law, striving to make a difference in the lives of those whom I served.
-Today, we live in a time when too many public officials willingly choose to ignore the Rule of Law and are willfully ignorant of the freedoms that our constitution enshrines.
-As your Sheriff, you have my commitment that I will stand to achieve order and respect for our constitutional rights and to do what is necessary to protect these rights for everyone.
-I believe that my experiences as a peace officer, a prosecutor and an attorney have equipped me with the tools necessary to successfully lead the professional men and women of the Collin County Sheriff’s Office.
+The fact is, we live in a time when too many public officials willingly choose to ignore the Rule of Law and are willfully ignorant of the freedoms that our Constitution enshrines.
+As your Sheriff, I will always stand to achieve order and respect for our constitutional rights and to do what is necessary to protect these rights for everyone.
 Cognizant of the public safety issues associated with the County’s steady population growth, and coupled with the accomplishments we have been able to achieve thus far in my first term, I know we are at our safest when we work together.
 To accomplish the tremendous task of keeping our communities safe, I am relying on the help and support of you, the engaged citizen.
 I work for you, a fact of which I am daily reminded.
 I am asking for your support, endorsement, and prayer in this journey, as I humbly seek a second term as your Collin County Sheriff.

 What is your vision and goal for this office?
 What do you want to accomplish?